Tanific/SemesterProject2/README.md

 #### Listings
 Unregistered and registered users may search through listings, see the deadline and previous bids.
 Registered users may create a new listing.
 The form requirements are Title and Deadline.
-It is possible to add media gallery and descriptions.
+It is possible to add media gallery(separate with comma) and descriptions.

 #### Bids
 Registered users can place bids.
 Successfully placing a bid will reload the page.